HOMEGROUPS – Christ Church

 We provide a range of services at both Christ Church, Nailsea and St Quiricus and St Julietta, Tickenham.
 For example:

 - Thanksgiving for birth of a child

 At present, we are waiting to appoint a new Rector so, for the time being Baptism (sometimes called Christening) of your baby or young child takes place during one of our Sunday Services.
-There is normally one Baptismal service each month which are normally arranged for Sunday mornings at 12:00pm, ie outside the Sunday morning service; however, we are equally happy to welcome your child and his/her family to join with us at our morning service.
+There is normally one Baptismal service each month; however, we are happy to discuss other arrangements.
 During the Baptism Preparation, we take parents through the service and show them the inside of our church; we point out little things like the font being near the door of a church because baptism is the entrance in to Christian Faith.
 We talk about the importance of choosing Godparents who will do their best to keep the promises.
-We take them through the promises, which can lead to some very interesting conversations!
+We take them through the promises, which can lead to some very interesting conversations.

 Following baptism, we give each child a candle, reminding them of their baptism, and that Jesus is the light of the world and that in baptism the child is brought from darkness of a sinful world into the light of Christ.
 Each family is invited to receive a Bible for their child; this is not given at the baptism but at a Sunday morning service, which they attend after the baptism, when they are welcomed into the family of the church.

 If you are interested in exploring the Christian faith, or finding out more about preparation for Baptism, you can ask anyone at one of our services or visit/contact the Benefice Office, details above.